Xeno-Life/Xeno/README.md

 ![Xeno Search Results](https://github.com/Xeno-Life/Xeno/blob/master/Design%20Assets/artArtboard%203.png)

-#### P-Score
+#### R-Score

-The P-Score is a metric that indicates how accurately a particular search result fits a user's profile based on the 'relevance algorithm.'
+The R-Score is a metric that indicates how accurately a particular search result fits a user's profile based on the 'relevance algorithm.'
 It is based on a few components, including demographics (location, age, etc), previously searched/clicked/liked links, as well as friends' activity.

 #### Natural Language Algorithm Explanation